JonathanLyon2021/Typescript_Practice/README.md

 Install node @ *nodejs.org*
 I always install the reccommended version.
-Then in your terminal, go to the correct directory and check your node version
+Then in your terminal, go to the correct directory and check your node version by typing this command:

         node -v